angoca/db2-index/Home.md

 Welcome to the db2-index wiki!

 This is an index where you can search for a term and get the related resources about that.
-The index is sorted in alphabetical order, and for each entry there is a title, a name of the source, a source type and an URL.
+The index is sorted in alphabetical order, and each entry has: the title, the hosting name, (optional) the author, (optional), the year, the source type and the URL.

 These are the possible source types of the link:

  * Article: The articles in DeveloperWorks, DataMagazine or something similar that follows an editorial process.
  * Blog: Personal article about DB2.
  * Channel: Set of videos in YouTube or similar service.
+This type of source does not have a year, nor an author.
  * Documentation: Documentation about DB2 in KnowledgeCenter or previous InfoCenters.
+This type of source does not have a year, nor an author.
  * Forum: Discussions about a topic.
+This could make reference to specific question about the topic.
+This type of source does not have an author.
  * Planet: List of blogs.
+This type of source does not have a year, nor an author.
  * Program: A project that performs an advanced task in DB2.
  * Script: Set of instructions to perform a job.
  * Support: Note written by the IBM support.
+This type of source does not have an author.
  * Twitter: Twitter account.
+This type of source does not have a year.
  * Video: Specific video about a topic.
  * Whitepaper: Commercial article about DB2 technologies.
  * Wiki: Wiki or article in a Wiki that discuss a topic.
+This type of source does not have a year, nor an author.

 This index does not contain any kind of content, it is just a references center.
 One reference could be cited several times in this index.